 Social Media Safety

-- Most social media sites offer settings and tools to help you restrict who sees your content.
+- Most social media sites offer privacy settings and other tools to help you restrict who sees your content.
 Learn how these settings and tools work for each site, and be aware of any updates to how they work.

-- Realize that criminals can use social media to trick their victims.
+- Realize that cybercriminals can use social media to trick their victims.
 If a contest seems too good to be true, it most likely is.
 Links to the latest celebrity gossip or “shocking” pictures can lead to malicious software (malware) or sites designed to steal confidential information.

 - Remember that any information you post online could be saved and accessed forever.
 Make sure you log out of each application after you are done using it.